 Epigenetics

 It is possible that you have two perfect copies of the MTHFR gene, but are still under-producing MTHFR enzyme and experiencing a deficiency in L-methylfolate and inefficient methylation.
-It could be the result of a phenomenon called “epigenetics” which directly translates to “above the genome”.
-Epigenetics is the study of environmental factors that do not alter the genetic code directly, but modify the way the genes are expressed, changing the abundance of resulting proteins, and thereby affecting the health and/or structure of the organism to whom the genetic code belongs.
+It could be the result of “epigenetics” which directly translates to “above the genome”.

 How much dairy are you consuming?
 It has been demonstrated that high levels of dietary milk intake are associated with high levels of folate-blocking antibodies [2].
 These antibodies, which can prevent the absorption of folate, have been shown to cause similar downstream effects as those seen in patients with severe folate deficiency or an MTHFR mutation [3].